jgeraigery/SpotlightHelp/pages/ConnectVMware/vmware_alarm_monitoredserver_connectionfailure.md

 ## Hyper-V Server availability

-Verify the VMWare Server is available and accessible over the network.
+Verify the VMware Server is available and accessible over the network.
 Verify TCP port 135 is open.

 {% include note.html content="The alarm will clear automatically if the error is due to the service being down or network problems and the error condition goes away." %}